Actindo-AG/Documentation/Channels/Operation/02_ImportOffers.md

 #### Prerequisites

 - A connection to a marketplace has been established, see [Create a connection](../../Integration/01_ManageConnections.md#create-a-connection).
-- At least one importable offer is on the marketplace.
+- At least one importable offer is in the marketplace.

 #### Procedure